Awethon/awethon.github.io/content/posts/scala-wrappers.md

 Tofu is a scala library made by Tagless Final enthusiasts that boosts TF experience to new levels.
 It has many features worth checking out but the feature we need for wrappers is [Mid](https://docs.tofu.tf/docs/mid).

 Mid is not an easy abstraction to understand.
-It is even harder to understand deriving mechanism of type class `ApplyK`.
+It is even harder to understand the deriving mechanism of type class `ApplyK`.
 Nevertheless, it doesn't make it hard to use.

 ## Pros and Cons

-At the end of the article it might seem that choice is clear, however, after digging into details many limitations and downsides are found.
+At the end of the article, it might seem that choice is clear, however after digging into details, many limitations and downsides are found.

 ### Trait mixin

 Pros:
 **\+** Saves specific type after wrapping. `new ItemDaoImpl(...) extends LoggedItemDao` has type `ItemDaoImpl with LoggedItemDao`.
 So it is possible to use any methods from `ItemDaoImpl`.
 **\+** Only those methods that are to be wrapped need to be present in wrappers.
-If you have a trait with 10 methods but want to add logging to one of them then only one abstract override of the method needs to be written in a mixin.
+If you have a trait with 10 methods but want to add logging to one of them, then only one abstract override of the method needs to be written in a mixin.
 **\+** Doesn't require any libraries to use.
 **\+** Well explained in scala books.

 Cons:
 **\-** Providing dependencies creates a lot of boilerplate.
-**\-** Wrapping uses inheritance mechanism, sometimes order of initialization is not clear.
+**\-** Wrapping uses an inheritance mechanism.
+The order of initialization may not be clear.
 **\-** Might lead to NPEs during initialization.
 **\-** Looks ugly with Tagless Final.

 ### Classic wrapper class